nreimers/flax-clip-text-embeddings/README.md

 This evaluates the model on  the STS benchmark test dataset.

-Performances on STS:
+Performances on STS benchmark test set (Spearman correlation): \
-Without training: 9.02
+Without training: 9.02 \
-With training: 43.87
+With training: 50.50  \
 PyTorch reference performance: 77.15